 This is an internet based course.
 The student is responsible for maintaining structure and flow to this course.
-This course is available from January 15, 2011 through May 12, 2011.

 In accordance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Midwestern State University endeavors to make reasonable adjustments in its policies, practices, services, and facilities to ensure equal opportunity for qualified persons with disabilities to participate in all educational programs and activities.